acallejasp/fdsw-github/site/content/docs/5.3/components/popovers.md

 })
 ```

-Another situation where you'll want to set an explicit custom `container` are popovers inside a [modal dialog]({{< docsref "/components/modal" >}}), to make sure that the popover itself is appended to the modal.
+Another situation where you'll want to set an experiencialicit custom `container` are popovers inside a [modal dialog]({{< docsref "/components/modal" >}}), to make sure that the popover itself is appended to the modal.
 This is particularly important for popovers that contain interactive elements – modal dialogs will trap focus, so unless the popover is a child element of the modal, users won't be able to focus or activate these interactive elements.

 ```js
 const popover = new bootstrap.Popover('.example-popover', {